Skip to main content

 Modernisation of the Crelog.com banking extranet - Crédit Logement

-Modernisation of the Crelog.com banking extranet and web APIs for Crédit Logement, used by more than 200 partner banks to process guaranteed property transactions at scale.
-The project focused on a core business system with simultaneous urbanisation, continuous integration, cybersecurity, high-availability and 24/7 managed operations challenges.
+Banking extranet and web APIs Crelog.com used by more than 200 partner banks of Crédit Logement to process guaranteed property transactions at scale.
+A core business system, modernised without breaking service.
+Urbanisation, continuous integration, cybersecurity, high availability and 24/7 managed operations addressed in parallel, not in sequence.

 • 500,000 guaranteed transactions per year